miracuse/miracuse.github.io/docs/classes/alchemist/alchemy.md

 > **Tip**: Using a potion in combat takes an action.

-Charge Points can be spent to _Produce a Potion_, allowing someone to recover two Physical boxes.
-Unlike most alchemy kits, potions can be used by non-Alchemists without issue.
+The primary use of potions is to recover from Physical damage or remove afflictions like poison.
+Unlike many alchemy items, they can be used by anyone regardless of training.

+The secondary use of potions is to empower alchemy kits.
+Many tools can be converted into grenades or otherwise enhanced by using a potion.

 ##### Flashback Handoffs

-As part of _Produce a Potion_, an Alchemist can declare that they gave a potion to one of the other player characters earlier in the day, so long as they could have plausibly done so.
+As part of using a potion, an Alchemist can declare that they gave the potion to another player characters earlier in the day, so long as they could have plausibly done so.

----

-### Grenades

-> **Tip**: Grenades can harm allies too.
-Be careful when throwing them into the fray.

-Charge Points can also be spent to _Produce a Grenade_, which cause damage in a wide area of effect and impact surroundings.
-Certain kits can change the effect of grenades.

 ---